stephenakwaowo/MLB-Hitters-GMM-Clustering-2023/README.md

 - The clustering analysis revealed distinct groupings of players that correlate with higher levels of on-field success.
 Each cluster had unique combinations of strengths in power hitting, swing decisions, bat-to-ball skills, and baserunning.
 These insights could assist team management and coaching staff in player assessment and strategic decision-making.

 ### Technologies Used
 Python for data analysis and modeling, with libraries such as pandas, NumPy, scikit-learn, and Matplotlib.
-Jupyter Notebooks for an interactive coding environment and visualization.

 ### Libraries to Use